 The objective is that the document ceases to be a passive element and becomes an active part of the business flow.

 | We are in favor of going from less to more.
-Let's start with the basics: how I structure the documentation and how I save it.
-Once we have this very clear, we will see what workflows we are going to need.
-Gradually add features. | Antonio Sardinha, Brait
+Starting with the basics: how I structure the documentation and how I save it.
+Once we have this very clear, we will know the workflows we are going to need.
+Gradually we can add features if needed. | Antonio Sardinha, Brait

 5. Security models in digitalization